Mutable Queues

 when dealing with file descriptors after closing them.
 Gospel

-clauses to capture this semantic:
+provides consumes clauses to capture this semantic:

 val destructive_transfer: 'a t -> 'a t -> unit